Historic Preservation Program

 Funding for Home Repair Projects – Historic Rehabilitation Program

 The historic rehabilitation program is a competitive funding program that financially supports homeowners' restoration efforts on historic properties.
 A grant or zero-interest loan may be available based on area median income and Housing and Urban Development requirements.
 Projects may be eligible for up to 50 percent of the project costs - up to $5,000 - on home restoration projects.
-After February 1, 2017, the funding becomes “first-come, first-served” until funds are no longer available.

 Examples of restoration work eligible for funding include: